SyedKhawarAli/syedkhawarali.github.io/index.md

 ### Protect the candy
-Protect the Candy is a simple 2D tap-to-kill game.
+Protect the candy is a simple 2D tap-to-kill game.
 In which you are suppose to help Hansey defend Granny Fanny's candy house from hungry monsters who will stop at nothing when it comes to stealing candy.

 [Android download link](https://play.google.com/store/apps/details?id=pk.edu.kics.ayyaz.ali.ProtectTheCandy&hl=en)